 The rainy season can start at various times depending on location.
 While the start of the rainy season is usually in early May in Okinawa, in other regions it begins in early June and runs through the middle of July.

 In Hokkaido, the northernmost prefecture of Japan, a true rainy season does not exist at all, but that doesn't mean the weather there is always perfect.
 Some parts of the prefecture experience consecutive cloudy and chilly days in the early summer.
 That said, Hokkaido's weather tends to be nicer than other regions of Japan, so if you prefer to not deal with the rainy season, that's the region to visit.

-The storm front often brings heavy rain in the Kyushu region.
-So, if you are visiting western regions, you need to be more aware of the possibility of rain.
+The weather during the rainy season is unstable, which means that it is important to be prepared for a rainstorm at any time.
+The movement of storm fronts often bring heavy rain in the Kyushu region, so if you are visiting western areas, you need to be more aware of the possibility of rain.

 Although this season is typically characterized by rain and lower temperatures, you may find that the rain is light and it's actually hot outside.
 With that in mind, if you visit Japan during the rainy season, it will be important to pack strategically.
 Dress in layers, so you can be prepared for unpredictable weather at all times.